 The Sault Ste.
 Marie Canal National Historic Site is located on the edge of the rapids in the city of Sault Ste.
 Marie, Ontario.
 The canal itself is a man-made waterway that passes between the city and Whitefish Island, joining Lake Huron and Lake Superior in the Great Lakes shipping channel.

 The Sault Ste.
 Marie Canal was completed in 1895, designed and built by Canadians incorporating several engineering innovations during that time.
-Although the Canal officially closed to commercial shipping in 1987, it was later equipped with a modern lock for recreational use since 1998!
+Although the Canal officially closed to commercial shipping in 1987, it was later equipped with a modern lock for recreational use in 1998.
 The original historic buildings, antique machinery and Emergency Swing Dam are still intact and can be viewed today.

 In 2020, the Canal celebrated 125 years.
 There are many known facts about the Canal however, there are some even the locals may not know about.